chelsey0527/Grind-75/String/5-LongestPalindromicSubstring/README.md

             cur = max(getLen(i, i), getLen(i, i + 1))

             if cur <= length: continue
+            # if cur > length, cur is the new length
             length = cur
+            # starting point
             start = i - (cur - 1) // 2

+        # return answer start from the starting point to the calculated length
         return s[start :  start + length]

 ```